gplv2/Hello-API/vagrant.md

 ## Main Features

 * Do networking correct (include a bridge)
+* Fixes locale issue (perl warning)
+* Upgrades/updates and corrects all dpkg package issues
+* Provisions additional packages
-* Deploys MariaDB 10.2 or Postgres database
+* Deploys MariaDB 10.2 or Postgres 9.5 database
+* Configures all os settings/config/databases and users
-* Uses NGINX webserver + PHP/FPM
+* Uses NGINX webserver + PHP/FPM (configures the app)
-* PHP 7.0
+* PHP 7.0.13-1 (stable) , Optional installation of 7.1 possible
 * Deploys the app (check repo url)
 * Triggers right composer + artisan commands to correctly deploy

-### single configuration location
+### single configuration source

 with the env plugin, we can reuse .env.example to deploy our app.
 So you clone the Hello-Api repository, make a copy of the example to .env and edit your preferences, then do `vagrant up`.
 You need to be aware that any .env is excluded in being commited to git.
 Changes you make in the .env file remain local changes.
 But you don't need this to deploy your application.
 The default example file works out of the box.
 If you want to change this , you'll need to fork the repository and change the .env.example.
 Currently the repository is still hardcoded but that will change.